-Some other Encinitas complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage from the $900,000s to the millions), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.
+Some other Encinitas complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage and great views), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.

-Several new housing communities have been built in Encinitas in the last few years, some still under construction going into 2015 - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas.
+Several new housing communities were built in Encinitas in the mid 2000's - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas, among others.

-An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, abundant recreation, and terrific climate year-round.
+An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, abundant recreation opportunities, and terrific climate year-round.

 If I can provide more information about this wonderful community or the housing market in general, or help you in any way, please don't hesitate to get in touch.

-CALL me at (760) 840-1360 or email me JeffDowlerSolutions@gmail.com and we can arrange a time to sit down and discuss your housing needs and budget, then plan a strategy for buying and or selling an Encinitas home.
+CALL or TEXT me at (760) 840-1360 or email me JeffDowlerSolutions@gmail.com and we can arrange a time to sit down and discuss your housing needs, lifestyle, and budget, then plan a strategy for buying and or selling your Encinitas home.